TeskaLabs/splang-docs/expression/regex.md

 miss: <miss>
 {% endhighlight %}

-Scan through `what` string looking for the first location where regular expression `regex` produces a match.
+Scan through `what` string looking for any location where regular expression `regex` produces a match.
 If there is a match, then returns `hit`, otherwise `miss` is returned.

 The expression `hit` is optional, default value is `true`.